I am so tired of cooking.

 - Serve the sauce over the noodles and put the roasted vegetables on top of that.
 Maybe add some cheese if you want to.

 This recipe makes about 5-6 servings for us, but that can change depending on how hungry we are.
 It’s hard to estimate the macronutrient distribution and calories on this meal since every time I make it I put in different things, but we don’t need an exact count to identify that it has nutritional value.
 It has a good portion of protein, fiber, and carbs, which means it’ll be filling and satisfying.
 Since we don’t have as much control over our food right now it’s a great time to practice identifying and responding to hunger and fullness cues!
-If you’re having a tough time with food due to overeating from stress or boredom, or if you don’t know where to start to make the next best food choice, send me a message and I’d be really happy to help.
+If you’re having a tough time with food due to overeating from stress or boredom, or if you don’t know where to start to make the next best food choice, send us a message and we’d be really happy to help.